How to Flush a Toilet When the Water is Off 5 Ingenious Hacks

 Setup

-Position a large water container higher than the toilet (use a sturdy shelf or counter).
+Place a large water container higher than the toilet on a sturdy shelf or counter.

-Attach a flexible hose or tube to the bottom of the container.
+Attach a flexible hose or tube to the bottom of this container.

 Operation

-Ensure the other end of the hose is directed into the toilet bowl.
+Point the other end of the hose into the toilet bowl.

 Hack 4: The Two-Bucket Method